klaxalk/i3-layout-manager/README.md

 ./layout_manager.sh
 ```
 It uses *rofi* to interact with the user, no file editing or coding is required.
-You can bind the script to an i3 key combination.
+You can bind the script to an i3 key key combo.
 * The layout manager can load a layout by running
 ```bssh
 ./layout_manager.sh <layout_name>
 ```
 which is useful for automation.
-If the `layout_name` ends with .json, the manager treats the argument as a path to the particular layout file.
+If the `layout_name` ends with .json, the manager treats the argument as a path to a particular layout file.

 ## Layout files